Brent Huff

-Brent Huff (born March 11, 1961 in Springfield, Missouri) is an American actor, writer and film director.
-Huff is best known for his recurring role of Quigley Smitty in the ABC dramas The Rookie and The Rookie: Feds.
-He has also had recurring roles in Shameless, Pensacola: Wings of Gold and Black Scorpion.
-Some of Huff's other television appearances include Mad Men, The West Wing, NCIS, Jag, and Cold Case.
+Brent Huff (born March 11, 1961, in Springfield, Missouri) is an American actor, writer, director and former model.
+He is best known for his recurring role as Officer Smitty in the ABC dramas The Rookie and The Rookie: Feds.
+Huff has also had recurring roles in Shameless, Pensacola: Wings of Gold and Black Scorpion, with additional appearances in Mad Men, The West Wing, NCIS, JAG and Cold Case.

-Huff has written and directed many award-winning feature films and documentaries including The Jackie Stiles Story, It's a Rockabilly World, Cat City, Chasing Beauty, Welcome to Paradise, A Genie's Tail and 100 Mile Rule.
+In addition to acting, Huff has written and directed feature films and documentaries including The Jackie Stiles Story, It's a Rockabilly World, Cat City, Chasing Beauty, Welcome to Paradise, A Genie's Tail and 100 Mile Rule.

 Career

-Huff grew up in Springfield, Missouri and attended Kickapoo High School.
-Both Huff and Brad Pitt are members of the Kickapoo Theater Hall-of-Fame.

-Huff was a Theater Major at the University of Missouri.

-Huff was considered one of the top male models in the 1980s and was represented by Ford Models in New York City as well as Fashion Models in Milan.
-Huff worked with designers such a Gianni Versace, Giorgio Armani, Valentino and Calvin Klein.
+Huff grew up in Springfield, Missouri, and attended Kickapoo High School.
+He was later inducted into the Kickapoo Theatre Hall of Fame.
+He studied theater at the University of Missouri.
+Huff worked as a fashion model represented by Ford Models in New York City and Fashion Models in Milan.
+During his modeling career, he worked with designers Gianni Versace, Giorgio Armani, Valentino and Calvin Klein.

-During the "golden era" of b-grade actions films in the 1980s, Huff was a cult favorite.
-He has filmed in countries such as South Africa, Philippines, Thailand, Austria, France, Italy, Argentina, Russia, Serbia and Romania.
+Huff began acting in film during the 1980s, appearing primarily in action and genre productions including Nine Deaths of the Ninja, Armed Response and Strike Commando 2.
+His work frequently involved international productions filmed in countries including South Africa, the Philippines, Thailand, Austria, France, Italy, Argentina, Russia, Serbia and Romania.

-Huff studied acting in both New York City and Los Angeles.
-He has directed numerous narrative and documentary films.
-He is comfortable both in front and behind the camera.
-Huff was focused mostly on directing in 2018 when he booked a recurring role on the hit Showtime show, Shameless.
-In his first episode of Shameless he was directed by William H. Macy.
+Huff later studied acting in both New York City and Los Angeles while continuing work in film and television.
+In 2018, he returned to recurring television roles with appearances on the Showtime series Shameless.